 Here, you will find interviews of incarcerated individuals.
 These conversations offer enlightening perspectives on challenges that the incarcerated deal with inside prison.
-Our interviews are conducted by our West Block reporters, Miguel and Edwin.
+Our interviews are conducted by our West Block reporter, Edwin.

 Edwin Chavez, Spanish Director

 I was oblivious to self-love, compassion, empathy, and what it meant to treat others as human beings.
 This behavior set me on a path for self-destruction driven by low self-esteem, self-pity, and hatred.
 This made it easy for me to join a gang and be violent- the ingredients for disaster.
 I feel privileged and humbled to be a part of Humans of San Quentin.

 After nearly three decades of incarceration I never imagined that there was this special someone out there in the community who believes in us, the incarcerated, who treats us with dignity and respect, and not as “animals in a cage.”
 This is Mrs. Diane Kahn.

 She has become this superhuman-woman with this invisible cape to us.
 She continues to generously devote her time and resources in an attempt to humanize the less privileged.
 I joined HSQ because I am devoted to give a voice to the voiceless, to help change the narrative when it comes to the incarcerated regardless of what led them into prison; our past behaviors do not define the person that stands in front of the mirror 10, 15, 20, or 30 years later.